GDPR: how do I register personal data processing activities?

 Use the templates in the online tool DMPonline.be

-There are in fact two possible routes for documenting and registering processing activities via DMPonline.be:
+There are two possible routes for documenting and registering personal data processing activities via DMPonline.be:

-- if you want or have to prepare an extensive DMP for a research project, for example for an external funder, you can at the same time also register your processing activities by using a GDPR-compatible template (i.e. a DMP template where the GDPR questions are included because you indicate that you will process personal data)
+- If you want or have to prepare a DMP for a research project, for example for an external funder, you can at the same time also register your processing activities by using a GDPR-compatible DMP template.

 How to proceed?

-- log in with your UGent account (or ORCID account) at https://dmponline.be
+- Log in with your UGent or UZ Gent account at https://dmponline.be.

-- select an external funder from the list, or choose ‘not applicable/not listed’ if you are not writing a DMP for a funder/your funder is not included in the list
+- Then go through the rest of the wizard to choose a suitable template (i.e. the UGent/UZ Gent ‘GDPR Record’ or 'AVG Register' template, or a GDPR-compatible DMP template).
+Select an external funder from the list, or choose ‘not applicable/not listed’ if you are not creating a DMP for a funder/your funder is not included in the list.

-- in the newly created DMP, complete the 'plan details' (i.e. basic information about the research project):
+- In the newly created plan, complete the 'Plan details' (i.e. basic information about the research project):

 Access Data Protection Officer

-- the Data Protection Officer of UGent has automatic access to your plan in DMPonline.be (via the 'Share' tab you can see who has which access rights to your plan, and you can also give other people access)
+- The Data Protection Officer of UGent (email@example.com)/ UZ Gent (firstname.lastname@example.org) has automatic access to your plan in DMPonline.be (via the 'Share' tab you can see who has which access rights to your plan, and you can also give other people access).